 Be sure to add a little for the price of thread, needles, etc. Of course, if you have to buy lace or a zipper to do the job, add that to their bill.
 You don’t want to have to take anything from your bottom line.

-When I charge for bridal alterations, my rate is higher per hour and I charge for the time it takes me to fit the customer because if I didn’t, I would lose 30 minutes to an hour worth of pay.
+When I charge for bridal alterations, my rate is higher per hour and I charge for the time it takes me to fit the customer.
+If I didn’t, I would lose 30 minutes to an hour worth of pay.
 That adds up!
+So, I build that into the estimate and the final price.

 Hopefully, this has given you a little more confidence and strategy on pricing.